-Despite this, the majority of the population have English as their second language, with the language being a compulsory subject in all schools.
+Despite this, the majority of the population have English as their second language, as it is a compulsory subject in all schools.
 As a result, most of the population are at least conversational in English, meaning you won't necessarily need to be proficient in Malay to secure a job.

 However, make sure you check the specific criteria requested for the job role you are interested to clarify the language requirements.

 The government is reluctant to allow foreign workers into the country, concerned that it will reduce the job prospects of Malaysian nationals.
-In most cases, therefore, in order to work for a Malaysian company, the organisation must be able to prove that a national is unwilling or unable to do the job.
+In most cases, if you wish to work for a Malaysian company, the organisation must be able to prove that a national is unwilling or unable to do the job.

-Numerous documents are required to apply for a temporary employment pass, so to make sure your employer has everything it needs, visit the Immigration Department of Malaysia .
+Numerous documents are also required to apply for an employment pass, so to ensure your employer has everything it needs, visit the Immigration Department of Malaysia .